BradleyChatha/jcli/README.md

 * Shell - Contains a set of helper functions related to the shell.
 Highlights include `pushLocation` and `popLocation` (if you're familiar with Powershell's `Push-Location`, etc.); check if a command exists, and several functions to execute commands.

-* TextBuffer - An ANSI-enabled text buffer which can be interfaced with using a `TextBufferWriter` which allows editing the `TextBuffer` as if it were a 2D grid of characters.
+* TextBuffer - An ANSI-enabled text buffer which can be interfaced with using a `TextBufferWriter`, which allows editing the `TextBuffer` as if it were a 2D grid of characters.

 * UserIO - Get input and show output to the user.
 Optional colourful logging; debug-only and toggleable verbose logging; functions such as `getInput` and `getInputFromList` which can make use of `ArgBinder` to perform conversions.